theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-manage-acrs.md

 <properties
-   pageTitle="Verwalten von Zugriffssteuerungsdatensätzen in StorSimple | Microsoft Azure" description="Beschreibt, wie Sie mit Zugriffssteuerungsdatensätzen (Access Control Record, ACR) angeben, welche Hosts Verbindungen mit einem Volume auf dem StorSimple-Gerät herstellen können." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage access control records in StorSimple | Microsoft Azure" description="Describes how to use access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"